Coronavirus crisis: Colton doctor invents device to protect medical workers caring for COVID-19 patients

 But it could also allow families to be near their loved ones as they battle this disease.

-Once approved Dr. Comunale believe the company manufacturing his device can turn out 500 to 600 units a week and has the capacity for more.
+Once approved, Comunale believe the company manufacturing his device can turn out 500 to 600 units a week and has the capacity for more.
 The company making them is based in the Inland Empire.

-Coronavirus crisis: Colton doctor invents device to protect medical workers caring for COVID-19 patients

-"We designed essentially a negative-pressure room which can be erected on a hospital bed or stretcher," said Dr. Mark Comunale.